Misheel31/HomeRental/README.md

 ### 🏡 Rentify - Home Rental Platform
+-

-Welcome to **Rentify**, a user-friendly home rental platform designed to make booking and managing rental properties easier.
-Whether you're looking for **short-term rental** or a **long-term rental**, Rentify has got you covered.
-It's a platform, where users can securly **login, signup, and logout**, browse **property lisitings**, book homes, add them to their **wishlist**, filter properties based on **price range and location** and search by **title**.
+Welcome to Rentify, a user-friendly home rental platform designed to make booking and managing rental properties easier.
+Whether you're looking for short-term rental or a long-term rental, Rentify has got you covered.
+It's a platform, where users can securly login, signup, and logout, browse property lisitings, book homes, add them to their wishlist, filter properties based on price range and location and search by title.

 ### ✨ Features

 ### 🔑 User Authentication

-Secure login and sign-up and logout functionality to manage user accounts.
+⚆ Secure login and sign-up and logout functionality to manage user accounts.

-### 📜 Property Lisitngs - Users can view detailed property lisitngs, including descriptions, images, pricing and amenitites
+### 📜 Property Lisitngs -

+⚆ Users can view detailed property lisitngs, including descriptions, images, pricing and amenitites

-### 📆 Booking - Seamlessly book rental properties for your stay.
+### 📆 Booking -

+⚆ Seamlessly book rental properties for your stay.

-### ❤️ Wishlist - Users can save favorite properties for future reference.
+### ❤️ Wishlist -

+⚆ Users can save favorite properties for future reference.

-### 🔍 Advance Filter - User can find properties by price range💰 and location🌍.
+### 🔍 Advance Filter -

+⚆ User can find properties by price range💰 and location🌍.

-### 🔎 Search by title - Quickly locate properties using the search feature.
+### 🔎 Search by title -

+⚆ Quickly locate properties using the search feature.

 ### 📱 App Screenshot
+-
 ## 📱 Mobile View

 ![Splash Screen](assets/images/splashscreen.png)